allengaller/mazi-cms/README.md

 About
 -----
-Baker is a full-stack, hacker/coder-friendly CMS.
+Baker is a full-stack, programmer friendly CMS.
-This project covers the Linux server side, Mac/iOS/Android Client side, and of crouse the Web version.
-The current on-going development is mainly focus on the Linux server side and the web version of Baker.

 Why Baker?
 ------------